Generative Modeling Helps Weak Supervision (and Vice Versa): The WSGAN Model

 a softmax over the LF votes by class, weighted by the accuracy encoder output.
 Note that, while $A(x)$ allows for finer-grained adjustments of the label estimate $\hat{Y}$, the estimate is still anchored in the votes of LFs which represent strong domain knowledge and are assumed to be better than random.

 \paragraph{Learning the Label Model} The technical challenge of weak supervision is to learn the parameters of the label model (such as $\theta_j$ above) without observing $y$.
 Existing approaches find parameters under a label model that (i) best explain the LF votes while (ii) satisfying conditionally independent relationships \cite{ratner2016data, ratner2019training, fu2020fast}.
-The features $x$ are ignored; it is assumed that all information about $y$ is present in the LF outputs.\\ We instead promote cooperation between our models by ensuring that \emph{the best label model is the one which agrees with the discrete structure that the GAN can learn, and vice versa}.
-The intuition for this key notion is that, as each of the generative and label models learn useful information from data, this information can---if aligned correctly---be shared to help teach the other model.
-To this end, note that in InfoGAN, the model $Q$ is only applied to generated samples as the sampled variable $b$ can be observed for generated images, but not for real images.
-Nonetheless, $Q$ can be applied to the real-world samples to obtain a prediction of the latent $b$.
-Crucially, in the weak supervision setting we also observe the LF outputs, enabling us derive a label estimate for each real image $L_{A_\theta}(\lambda)=\hat{Y},$ which we can use to guide $Q$, and vice versa.
+The features $x$ are ignored; it is assumed that all information about $y$ is present in the LF outputs.
+Instead, we promote cooperation between our models by ensuring that \emph{the best label model is the one which agrees with the discrete structure that the GAN can learn, and vice versa}.
+The intuition is that, as each of the generative and label models learn useful information from data, this information can---if aligned correctly---be shared to help teach the other model.
+To this end, note that the sampled variable $b$ can only be observed for generated images, not for real images.
+Nonetheless, $Q$ can be applied to real-world samples to obtain a prediction of the latent $b$.
+Crucially, in the weak supervision setting we observe the LF outputs, enabling us derive a label estimate for each real image $L_{A_\theta}(\lambda)=\hat{Y},$ which can be aligned with the predicted code to guide $Q$ on real data, and vice versa.

 \paragraph{Interface Models and Overall WSGAN Objective} We introduce the following \emph{interface} models to map between the estimates of $b$ and $y$.
 Let $F_1: [0,1]^C \rightarrow [0,1]^C$ and $F_2: [0,1]^C \rightarrow [0,1]^C$.
 An effective choice for $F_1$ and $F_2$ are linear models with a softmax activation function.
 To achieve agreement between the latent structure discovered by the GAN's auxiliary model $Q$ as well as by the label model $L_{A_\theta}$ via the LFs, we introduce the following overall objective, ensuring that a mapping exists between the latent structures on the real images in the training data: